mattpolzin/JSONAPI/README.md

 **IMPORTANT**: The number trailing "Include" in these type names does not indicate a number of included entities, it indicates a number of _types_ of included entities. `Include1` can be used to decode any number of included entities as long as all the entities are of the same _type_.

 To specify that we expect friends of a person to be included in the above example `JSONAPIDocument`, we would use `Include1<Person>` instead of `NoIncludes`.

+#### `APIDescriptionType`

+The fifth generic type of a `JSONAPIDocument` is an `APIDescription`.
+The type represents the "JSON:API Object" described by the **SPEC**.
+This type describes the highest version of the **SPEC** supported and can carry additional metadata to describe the API.

+You can specify this is not part of the document by using the `NoAPIDescription` type.

+You can describe the API by a version with no metadata by using `APIDescription<NoMetadata>`.

+You can supply any `JSONAPI.Meta` type as the metadata type of the API description.

 #### `Error`